dralquinta/django-k8-sample/README.md

 X: scale this up as much as needed to generate an increase on load
 LBAAS_PUBLIC_IP: Get this from the console or from the service

+---

+# Github Actions

+The github actions code can be found [here](.github/workflows).

+The actions were included to provide a way for automatic deployment.
+They include:
+-  A [test](.github/workflows/test.yaml) file which runs any tests included in [manage.py](web/manage.py) to ensure that Django is configured correctly and
+- A [build](.github/workflows/build.yaml) file which builds all necessary parts for the deployment onto a linux/arm64 OKE cluster.

+To run the actions correctly you will need to configure the following [Github Actions Secrtes](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions) in your own repository.
+The link included provides a guide on how to do so.

+The following variables were passed onto the actions as secretes:

+- The variables included in the Django .env file:

+    - DJANGO_SECRET_KEY : Your Django Secret Key (`str`)
+    - DJANGO_SUPERUSER_EMAIL : Your Django superuser email (`str`)
+    - DJANGO_SUPERUSER_PASSWORD: Your Django superuser password (`str`)
+    - DJANGO_SUPERUSER_USERNAME: Your Django superuser username (`str`)

+    - MYSQL_DB: The name of the database (`str`)
+    - MYSQL_HOST: The IP of the database (`str`)
+    - MYSQL_PASSWORD: The database password (`str`)
+    - MYSQL_PORT: The database port (`str`)
+    - MYSQL_READY: Whether the database exists (`int`)
+    - MYSQL_ROOT_PASSWORD: The database root password (`str`)
+    - MYSQL_USER: Name of the database user (`str`)

+  *Any (`str`) objects included above must not contain any type of quotes.*

+ - OCI Specific variables:

+    - ID_RSA: The key located in ~/.ssh/id_rsa on your OCI instance
+    - ID_RSA_PUB: The key located in ~/.ssh/id_rsa.pub on your OCI instance
+    - KUBECONFIG: The kube config file located in .kube/config of your instance
+    - OCIR_LOGIN: The login to your Oracle Container Registry account.
+Please include the single quotes in the secret description.
+Eg: 'idhkixxx/oracleidentitycloudservice/xxx.xxx@oracle.com'
+    - OCIR_PASS: The password to your Oracle Container Registry accounr.
+Please include the single quotes in the secret description.
+Eg: '12kli2/a3ete3sd-u'
+    - OCI_CONFIG: Your OCI config file found under ~/.oci/config on your OCI instance.
+    - OCI_KEY_FILE: Your OCI .pem key which found under ~/.oci/key.pem or ~/.oci/API_KEYS/key.pem on your OCI instance

+Please note that for KUBECONFIG to work you must change the `server: https://x.x.x.x:6443` included in your original config file to `server: https://127.0.0.1:6443` and then upload the file as a secret.

+In order to connect to the private OKE cluster a bastion session is being created and destroyed in the last step of the deployment.
+Make sure to change the bastion id `--bastion-id "ocid1.bastion.oc1.uk-london-1.amaaaaaatwfhi7yan2s3sdth7yjcw4hpa3o32uebmrlideeocv5xl2lajknq"` in line 96 of the [build](.github/workflows/build.yaml) file to contain your own bastion id.

+Lastly do make sure to also change the image names in the [build](.github/workflows/build.yaml) file to correspond to your container repository name.